 "The Red Road" stars Julianne Nicholson, Jason Momoa, Martin Henderson, Tom Sizemore and Tamara Tunie.

 Hulu's original series "Deadbeat", featuring three of CEC's clients, is currently in production.
-The supernatural comedy, helmed and executive produced by Arrested Development's Troy Miller, features Michael S. Chandler (1st Assistant Director), Timothy Whidbee (Production Designer) and Jeanelle Marie (Art Director).
+The supernatural comedy, helmed and executive produced by Arrested Development's Troy Miller, features Michael S. Chandler (1st Assistant Director), Timothy Whidbee (Production Designer), Jeanelle Marie (Art Director) and Vera Chow (Costume Designer).

 The story centers on Kevin Pacalioglu, "an unfiltered-yet-endearing, perennial underdog who scrapes by as a medium-for-hire, using his only skill- the ability to communicate with ghosts.
 He helps New York's ghosts settle their unfinished business."
 Production is underway locally in New York City.